Norman Whiteside: Personal life and post-retirement

 He married English-born wife Julie on 4 October 1987; the two had met when Whiteside was 16 and she was 20.
 The relationship blossomed despite fears of reprisals in the loyalist Shankill area as he was a Protestant and she was a Catholic.
 The couple had three children: Della, Blaine and Clodagh.
-The marriage ended in 2001.
-He subsequently remarried, to Denise.
+The marriage ended in 2001 and Whiteside subsequently remarried, to Denise.
+He became a grandfather in 2023 when Blaine had a daughter.

 Upon retirement, Whiteside studied to become a podiatrist, graduating with a degree from the University of Salford, and served Northwich Victoria as their assistant manager/physio from October 1991 until March 1992.
 He quit the role as he did not enjoy the amount of time spent travelling between games.
 During his playing career, he had attended courses at Lilleshall to qualify for his coaching badges, but he did not wish to go into coaching.
 He instead became an after-dinner speaker.
 He also worked for the Professional Footballers' Association, while taking a postgraduate course at Manchester Metropolitan University.
 He later took up private practice as a podiatrist in Manchester.
 Since 1994, he has also worked at the corporate hospitality department at Old Trafford.
 In 2003, he released a book entitled My Memories of Manchester United.
 With the help of writer Rob Bagchi, he released his autobiography entitled Determined in August 2007, published by Headline, and with a foreword by actor James Nesbitt.

 When Saturday Comes magazine reviewer Joyce Woolridge wrote that "Determined is an entertaining, well written account of one of the less ordinary 1980s footballers, with the added twist of how Whiteside was able to rebuild his life, if not his knee."
 The next month it was reported that Whiteside had been diagnosed with irregular heart rhythms.
 Whiteside worked as a pundit on ITV's coverage of UEFA Euro 2016.